July is a very special month in our house: we celebrate our little Bear’s birthday!

 Location: just 10 by car from Florence (less if, like us, you are staying in the area called Le Cure)

-This review is unsolicited and unbiased and I received no compensation for it.
+This review is unsolicited and unbiased and I received no compensation or incentive for it.